globulus/nusantara-data/README.md

 * `spells` - list of [spell definitions](#spell).
 * `upgrades` - list of [upgrade definitions](#upgrade).

+All factions need to have units.
+Heroes, spells and upgrades are optional, but only for non-playable factions, such as neutral or campaign factions,

 ### Playables
 Units, heroes, spells and upgrades are all *playables*, meaning they share a set of properties.
 Here's a list of those properties:
 * `id` **(required)**